18F/slides/_slides/melodykramer.md

 ---
 layout: default
 path: melodykramer
-title: Building in the Open: What Happens When A Community Enters The Process
+title: "Building in the Open: What Happens When A Community Enters The Process"
 ---

 # Building in the Open: What Happens When A Community Enters The Process